 The next session of GRASP runs from January 6th-March 12th.
 GRASP is held on Tuesdays for 3rd-6th graders, and Thursdays for 7th-12th graders.
 Each day of GRASP runs from 3:30-6:30pm.
 For a full description of the program, click here.
 We have paid instructor positions available, as well as volunteer band coach and workshop leader positions, and intern positions.

-Please read the descriptions of each position, then apply here:
+Please read the description of each position, then apply here:

 Application deadline: Monday, Dec.
 8th, 2014